vidavidorra/next-standard-version/README.md

 ### CLI usage

-If next-standard-version is installed globally, simply run the following command to get the next standard-version of the project in the working directory.
+If `next-standard-version` is installed globally, simply run the following command to get the next Standard Version of the project in the working directory.

 ```shell
 $ next-standard-version
 1.0.1
 ```

-If next-standard-version is installed locally in a project, `npx`, which is available alongside `npm` since [v5.2.0](https://github.com/npm/npm/releases/tag/v5.2.0), can be used to get get the next standard-version of the project in the working directory.
+If `next-standard-version` is installed locally in a project, `npx`, which is available alongside `npm` since [v5.2.0](https://github.com/npm/npm/releases/tag/v5.2.0), can be used to get get the next Standard Version of the project in the working directory.

 ```shell
 $ npx --no-install next-standard-version